mspnp/aks-baseline-regulated/docs/additional-considerations.md

 ### Use "distroless" images

 Where your workload supports it, always prefer the usage of "distroless" base images for your workloads.
-These are specially crafted base images that minimize the potential security surface area of your images by removing ancillary features (shells, package managers, etc.) that are not relevant to your workload.
+These are specially crafted base images that minimize the potential security surface area of your images by removing ancillary features (shells, package managers, and so on) that are not relevant to your workload.
 Doing so should, generally speaking, reduce CVE hit rates.
 Every detected CVE in your images should kick off your defined triage process, which is an expensive, human-driven task that benefits from having an improved signal-to-noise ratio.

 </details>